hoangduytran/blender-manual/manual/editors/properties_editor.rst

    The Properties, with *Object* properties shown.

-The Properties shows and allows editing of many active data, including the active scene and object.
+The Properties editor shows and allows editing of many active data, including the active scene and object.

 Tabs
 ====

-The Properties has several categories, which can be chosen via tabs (the icons column to its left).
+The Properties editor has several categories, which can be chosen via tabs (the icons column to its left).
 Each tab regroups properties and settings of a data type, and is documented in its own manual sections, linked below.